UtrechtUniversity/ricgraph/docs/ricgraph_details.md

     | DUT Faculty: DUT Faculty: Industrial Design Engineering |
     | UU Faculty: Geosciences                                 |
     | VUA Faculty: Faculty of Science                         |
-* Department, Subdepartement, Chair/Subunit, or other sub-organization name in Ricgraph.
+* Department, Subdepartment, Chair/Subunit, or other sub-organization name in Ricgraph.
   * Combine the organization abbreviation, one of the words in this list ["Department", "Subdepartment", "Chair/Subunit", "Unit", "Research Institute", "Research Group"] (or similar word),